mrzacsmith/pt31-api2-guided-starter/README.md

 Guided project for **Web API II** Module.

-Starter code is here: [Web API Chat Guided Project](https://github.com/LambdaSchool/webapi-chat).
+Starter code is here: [Web API II Guided Project](https://github.com/LambdaSchool/webapi-ii-guided).

 In this project we will learn how to create a Web API using `Node.js` and `Express`.